The name of the Council shall be the Council of Asian Science Editors (abbr. CASE).

 The Secretary-General shall oversee the administrative and financial activities of CASE under the directives laid down by the Council and supervised by the President.
 The Secretary-General shall be responsible for the exchange of correspondence and for keeping records of individual membership in CASE.

-The regular General Assembly meeting shall be held once every two years.
+The regular General Assembly meeting (including telecommunication means, if necessary) shall be held once every two years.
 An extraordinary General Assembly meeting may be called for by the president upon the petition of more than one-third of the members.
 The quorum of meetings of the General Assembly shall be 10% of the members.

 The President of CASE shall be the Speaker in meetings of the General Assembly and Executive Board.